Guest post by Greg Weber, creator of the Driving Peace program

 - Drive with someone you trust – Having a trusted friend in the car helps some people remain calm.
 And it’s another pair of eyes to help watch out for things.
 I used to drive with a friend who helped me check my blind spots on the freeway.
 It was enormously comforting.

 - Break your freeway driving into sections – Think of the freeway as a series of exits rather than an amorphous, terrifying blob.
 It’s perfectly OK to pull off at the next exit if you need to.
 Wherever there’s an exit, there’s always another entrance.
 Take it one exit at a time.

 - Breathe into your belly – Freeway anxiety attacks are often punctuated by rapid, shallow breathing.
 Inhale deeply into your belly, then slowly exhale.
 Keep belly breathing as you make your exhalations slower than your inhalations.
 A minute or so of this will trigger your nervous system’s autonomic relaxation response.

 DLE Lawyers are in the accident and injury business.
-If you need the services of Miami personal injury lawyers, you’re already in the right place.
+If you need the services of Miami car accident lawyers, you’re already in the right place.
 We obviously prefer you didn’t get injured in a car accident at all.
 There’s little to no evidence that driving anxiety actually causes car accidents.
 But there is a strong correlation between the fear of car accidents and driving anxiety.
 Safety is a relative thing.
 It’s often just a feeling.
 And there’s nothing wrong with wanting to feel better.
 So use the methods above to blast your freeway anxiety attacks whenever possible.